-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.
+This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
+The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.

-Signature: Jarrod Terry

 State Medicaid Director or Designee

 Submission Date: Dec 15, 2016

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

 Last Name:

-Tucker
+Tucker Hutchinson

-First Name:
+First Name: Susan Marlana

-Susan

-Title:

-111101 Executive Director, Office of Health Services
+Title: Executive Director, Office of Health Services Director, Office of Long Term Services and Supports

-Agency:

-rigency.
-Department of Health and Mental Hygiene
+Agency: Department of Health and Mental Hygiene

-Address: 2 open union of from the front from the first form

-Address.
-201 West Preston Street
+Address: 201 West Preston Street

-Address 2: 201 West Treston Suret

 Address 2:

-C''

 City: Baltimore

 State: Maryland

-Zip:

-21201
+Zip: 21201

-DL

-Phone: (410) 767-1430 Ext: TTY
+Phone: (410) 767- 14301433 Ext: TTY

-(410) 707-1430 Ext.

-Fax:

-(410) 333-5185
+Fax: (410) 333- 5185

 E-mail:

-Attachments susan.tucker@maryland.gov
+Attachments susan.tuckermarlana.hutchinson@maryland.gov

+Replacing an ap Combining wai Splitting one wa o any of the following changes from the current approved waiver.
+Check all boxes that apply. oproved waiver with this waiver. vers. aiver into two waivers.

+☐ Eliminating a se

+easing an individual cost limit pertaining to eligibility. easing limits to a service or a set of services, as specified in Appendix C.

+nduplicated count of participants (Factor C).

+decreasing, a limitation on the number of participants served at any point in time.

+☐ Making any cha anges that could result in some participants losing eligibility or being transferred to another waiver or another Medicaid authority.

+anges that could result in reduced services to participants.